Questions and answers on repo transactions and other monetary policy instruments

 Securities eligible for SNB repos comprise interest-bearing debt certificates in Swiss francs and foreign currencies, usually excluding issues by financial institutions.
 The SNB's minimum requirements for the credit rating and marketability of these securities are high by international standards.
-They must in principle be rated AA-/Aa3 by two of the international rating agencies (Standard & Poor's, Moody's or Fitch), and have a minimum volume of CHF 100 million (for securities in Swiss francs) or equivalent to CHF 1 billion (for securities in foreign currencies).
+They must in principle be rated at least AA-/Aa3 by two of the international rating agencies (Standard & Poor's, Moody's or Fitch), and have a minimum volume of CHF 100 million (for securities in Swiss francs) or equivalent to CHF 1 billion (for securities in foreign currencies).
 The following foreign currencies are accepted at present: euro, US dollar, pound sterling, Swedish krona, Danish krone, Norwegian krone.
-Currently, around 95% of the securities eligible as collateral for SNB operations are denominated in foreign currencies.
+Over 90% of the volume of collateral eligible for SNB repos is denominated in foreign currencies.
 Other criteria must also be met (Instruction sheet on collateral eligible for SNB repos).
 The securities accepted by the SNB are detailed in the List of collateral eligible for SNB repos (SNB GC Basket).

 How high is the volume of securities eligible for SNB repos?

 The volume of securities eligible for SNB repos is updated daily and can be viewed on the SNB website.
 The SNB maintains this list of collateral eligible for SNB repos and updates it every day.
 It also publishes a file showing all modifications to the basket (Modifications to list of collateral eligible for SNB repos).
 This file documents inclusions, exclusions and redemptions over the last 12 months and is also updated every day.
-There are also securities and modification utilities available on the SNB website for reviewing the eligibility of collateral for SNB repos.
+In addition, securities and modification utilities are available on the SNB website for reviewing the eligibility of collateral for SNB repos.
 The modification utility allows users to filter by modification type, including new inclusions, exclusions and redemptions.
-At end-2015, the volume of securities eligible for SNB repos, in Swiss francs, was around CHF 9 trillion.
+At end-2016, the volume of securities eligible for SNB repos, in Swiss francs, was nearly CHF 9 trillion.

 Why does the SNB rely on external ratings in selecting the securities?